mikedeshazer/OrFeed/README.md

 [![Discord](https://img.shields.io/discord/671195829524103199)](https://discord.gg/byCPVsY)

-### Homemade, aspirationally high-reliability oracle aggregator for Ethereum-based DeFi apps that need on and off-chain data, with a bit of streamlined execution functionality in there, as well.
+### Homemade high-reliability oracle aggregator for Ethereum-based DeFi apps that need on and off-chain data, with a bit of streamlined execution functionality in there, as well.

+Written the way smart contracts used to be: simple with most information on a single page per functional aspect.

 ![OrFeed Logo](https://www.orfeed.org/images/orfeed.png)